Become an Environmental Biologist

 - Develop verbal and written communication skills.
 Environmental biologists will need to present their ideas and findings to other people.
 For this reason, cultivating strong communication skills, especially in the written form is important.

 Step 2: Gain Experience to Prepare for Employment

-Methods of gaining field experience include working as a research or teaching assistant for a professor, interning for an environmental organization or volunteering at a field station.
+Methods of gaining field experience include working as a research or teaching assistant for a professor, interning for an environmental organization, or volunteering at a field station.
 Students may also seek out summer ecology jobs with government agencies or local nature centers.
-After gradation, individuals can find entry-level employment as biologists.
+After graduation, individuals can find entry-level employment as biologists.
 However, some environmental biology graduates may start out as field analysts or technicians.

 Step 3: Earn a Graduate Degree for Advanced Career Opportunities

 For biologists working in the field, a master's degree may be required for advancement.
 However, those seeking the highest level of education to prepare for advanced research or academic positions can complete a Ph.D. program in environmental biology or another life sciences field.
 Students can apply to doctorate programs immediately after earning their bachelor's degrees.
 Graduates of environmental biology Ph.D. programs are qualified to work as professors, research scientists, research administrators, or natural resource managers at universities, government agencies, and private firms.